keathley/keathley.github.io/_posts/2021/2021-05-14-good-and-bad-elixir.md

 end
 ```

-If we try to use pipes then each of our functions needs to handle the result of the previous function.
-Handling each result, couples our functions to this specific pipeline.
-These functions are no longer re-usable in a wider context.

-It's also the case that you typically care about handling each error in slightly different ways.
-The only function that knows how to handle errors is the call site, so it makes sense to keep this logic in the call site.

-If the error handling is quite involved, don't be afraid of using nested case
+When we were using pipes, each function was required to handle the result of the previous function.
+By forcing each function to deal with results we made them less re-usable.
+On top of that, we were coupling them to the order that they were called in the pipeline.

+Another problem with the pipeline approach is that it tends to assume that errors can be handled in a generic way.
+But, this assumption is often incorrect.
+When dealing with side-effects, the only function that has enough information to decide what to do with an error is the calling function.
+In many systems, the error cases are just as important - if not more important - then the "happy path" case.
+The error cases are where your going to have to perform fallbacks or graceful degredation.

-statements.
-It's better to have all of the error handling logic in the calling
+If your in a situation where errors are a key part of your functions control flow, then its best to keep all of the error handling in the calling function using `case` statements.
-function then spread out across multiple locations.

 ```elixir
 # Do...